 And thus, the concept of gravity was born.

 The story of the falling apple has become one of the lasting and iconic examples of the creative moment.
-It is a symbol of the inspired genius that fills your brain during those “light bulb moments” when creative conditions are just right.
+It is a symbol of the inspired genius that fills your brain during those “eureka moments” when creative conditions are just right.
 2

 What most people forget, however, is that Newton worked on his ideas about gravity for nearly twenty years until, in 1687, he published his groundbreaking book, The Principia: Mathematical Principles of Natural Philosophy.
 The falling apple was merely the beginning of a train of thought that continued for decades.